What is indoor Mold Air Testing?

 200-500 spores – the most common species (Penicillium/Aspergillus, Cladosporium and Curvularia) are typically not an issue and stay within the normal range.

 500-1500 spores – sometimes the Penicillium/Aspergillus & Cladosporium levels are in this range and do not require remediation.
 If water intrusion or mold was not found during the, these levels can be caused by normal life in an enclosed environment.
 Again, room and building condition.

 3000-10,000 spores – without a corresponding number in the outdoor sample, some remediation is necessary.
 A perimeter clean-up is needed if a mold spore source has been identified.
-If water intrusion or mold issue wasn’t found, the home may need to be cleaned and the duct system should be evaluated.
+If water intrusion or mold issue wasn’t found, the area may need to be cleaned and the duct system should be evaluated.
+Mold should be able to be visually assessed unless renovations covered over the mold i.e., a flipped house.